 TIP: Have a friend or family member drop you off, or take public transit.
 Better yet, if you live along the route or know someone who can take you there, use the event’s free shuttle service.
 See below for details.

-The route for the complimentary shuttle service goes from the parking lot at Grouse Mountain down Nancy Greene Way to Canyon Heights (via Montroyal and Highlands), through Edgemont Village (via Edgemont and Queens), down Lonsdale Avenue to Lonsdale Quay, along Esplanade to 3rd Street and Marine Drive, and then finally up Capilano Road back to the ski hill.
+In years when it is offered, the route for the complimentary shuttle service usually goes from the parking lot at Grouse Mountain down Nancy Greene Way to Canyon Heights (via Montroyal and Highlands), through Edgemont Village (via Edgemont and Queens), down Lonsdale Avenue to Lonsdale Quay, along Esplanade to 3rd Street and then Marine Drive, and then finally up Capilano Road back to the ski hill.

 Folks using the shuttle service are welcome to ask the driver to stop anywhere along the route, which makes it wonderfully convenient.
-Designated hop-on points include Edgemont Village in front of Delaney’s Coffee, at Lonsdale Quay in Chadwick Court, and on Capilano Road in front of the Comfort Inn as well as across from the Capilano Suspension Bridge.
+Designated hop-on points include Edgemont Village in front of Delaney’s Coffee, at Lonsdale Quay in Chadwick Court, and on Capilano Road in front of what used to be the Comfort Inn as well as across from the Capilano Suspension Bridge.

 The 24 Hours of Winter event is a fabulous event and highly recommended (for people who love winter sports and staying up late at night)!